Non-degree studies, Exchange Studies, Studies under the flexible study right agreement (JOO)

 The applications are submitted to the Student Services, Aalto University School of Engineering, P.O.
 Box 14100, 00076 AALTO (visiting address: Otakaari 4, room K103).
 More information: [email protected], tel. +358 50 347 5786.

 You can apply for all courses of School of Science.
 The application may be rejected if, for example, the organizing department does not have the resources to admit non-degree students, the applicant lacks the previous knowledge or skills required for the course, or the course is suitable only for major students.
-You can return an application anytime, but it is advisable to apply in good time before the course begins.
+You can return an application anytime, but it is advisable to apply in good time, about three weeks, before the course begins.

 We are also very pleased to welcome students from our partner universities to study as exchange students at Aalto.
 Aalto University is an internationally recognised university.
 Its research and students have had, and continue to have, a positive global impact.
 This means, for instance, that international mobility is considered a natural part of life for all members of Aalto.